aoiuv/sulirc/浅谈TypeScript下的IoC容器原理.md

 const container = new Container();

 const TYPES = {
-  Warrior: Symbol.for("Warrior"),
+  Warrior: Symbol.for('Warrior'),
-  Weapon: Symbol.for("Weapon"),
+  Weapon: Symbol.for('Weapon'),
-  ThrowableWeapon: Symbol.for("ThrowableWeapon")
+  ThrowableWeapon: Symbol.for('ThrowableWeapon')
 };

 container.bind<Weapon>(TYPES.Weapon).to(Katana);